SolarArbiter/SolarArbiter.github.io/usecases.md

 - User can select among forecast performance metrics (3.A).
 - Framework provides metric values and visuals of forecast performance (3.A).
 - Framework provides a report for download.
-- Framework protects forecasts and uploaded data as user-owned: user can specify other users who can see/use the uploaded forecasts and data.
+- Framework protects forecasts and uploaded data as user-owned: user can specify other users who can see/use the uploaded forecasts, data, and summary error statistics.

 ### 1.B.
 Compare a probabilistic forecast to measurements {#uc1B}